jtkifa/coma-sci-backend/README.md

 - **LISP_LIB** - Path to source code (set by Docker)
 - **LISP_LIB_DATADIR** - Path to runtime data (set by Docker)
 - **LD_LIBRARY_PATH** - Must include `/usr/local/lib`
+- **GET_ASTORB** - if set to TRUE on Docker build, download the astorb database and compile to fast loading fasl.
+Otherwise, this will happen at run-time.

 ### Volume Mounts